-- 1. As soon as the Registry contacts a person entitled to legal assistance under the Statute and the Rules in order to assist him or her in accordance with regulation 128, it shall provide him or her with the relevant form(s) to submit an application for legal assistance paid by the Court. - 2.
-The Registry shall immediately acknowledge receipt of an application for legal assistance paid by the Court as described in sub-regulation 1.
+1. As soon as the Registry contacts a person entitled to legal assistance under the Statute and the Rules in order to assist him or her in accordance with regulation 128, it shall provide him or her with the relevant form(s) to submit an application for legal assistance paid by the Court.

+- 2. The Registry shall immediately acknowledge receipt of an application for legal assistance paid by the Court as described in sub-regulation 1.
 The Registrar shall then establish whether or not the applicant has provided the requisite supporting material as described in regulation 132.
-He or she shall inform the applicant as soon as possible if, and to what extent, such material are incomplete and shall direct him or her to provide the missing material within a specified time period.
+He or she shall inform the applicant as soon as possible if, and to what extent, such material are incomplete and shall direct him or her to provide the missing material within a specified time period. - 3.
+In the case of victims, the Registrar shall take into account, inter alia, the means of the victims, the factors mentioned in article 68, paragraph 1, any special needs of the victims, the complexity of the case, the possibility of asking the Office of Public Counsel for Victims to act and the availability of pro bono legal advice and assistance.

-Regulation 132 Proof of indigence
+Proof of indigence

 - 1. A person applying for legal assistance paid by the Court must fill out the approved standard forms and provide the information necessaries to support their request. - 2.
 Where there are grounds to believe that an application for legal assistance paid by the Court and the supporting evidence are not accurate, the Registry may carry out an investigation into the matter.
 In doing so, it may request information and/or documents from any person or body that it deems appropriate. - 3.
 The Registrar should make a decision as to whether legal assistance should be paid in full or in part by the Court within 30 calendar days of the submission by the person concerned of all the documentation required.
-Legal assistance shall be provisionally paid by the Court during that period. - 4.
+Legal assistance shall may be provisionally paid by the Court during that period, where the Registrar concluded prima facie that there are reasonable grounds to believe that the applicant might be indigent. - 4.
 The person shall communicate to the Registry any change in his or her financial situation that might affect eligibility for legal assistance paid by the Court.
-The Registry may carry out random checks to verify whether any changes have occurred.

-5. If legal assistance paid by the Court has been granted provisionally, the Registry may investigate the person's means.
+The Registry may carry out random checks to verify whether any changes have occurred. - 5.
+If legal assistance paid by the Court has been granted provisionally, the Registry may investigate the person's means.
 The person shall cooperate with the Registry in its investigation.

-Regulation 133 Fees paid to counsel
+Fees paid to counsel